grz0zrg/tinycelfgraphics/README.md

 Some more bytes can be gained by tweaking the ELF header (see overlap example), this can be highly tricky / unsafe.
 Some more can be gained with compiler options such as `-fomit-frame-pointer` `-march=`; depend on code.

-Also highly recommend to disassemble and analyze the resulting binary `objdump -b binary -D -m i386 ../fb_1920x1080x32`, GCC may put some useless setup bits in there just before entering main like some useless `push` (once had 7 bytes gain by looking at that!).
+Also highly recommend to disassemble and analyze the resulting binary `objdump -b binary -D -m i386 ../fb_1920x1080x32`, GCC may put some useless setup bits (for stack alignment etc.) in there just before entering main like some useless `push` (once had 7 bytes gain by looking at that!).

-GCC version could also influence the final size (for the examples above recent GCC versions (up to 11) does not affect the binary size)
+GCC version can also influence the binary size, Clutter sample for instance has some bytes difference between GCC 7, 8 and 12.
+On GCC-12 the `-Oz` option is available and may help to get some more bytes.